Skip to content

 Hassa Buweid Tower

 The meaning of Buweid is the white stone, and it was also named after the white gravel hill on which it was built.
-The tower is only 40 years old, but its architectural style is similar to other castles across the country.
+The tower is only 40 years old, but its architectural style is similar to that of other castles across the country.

 City Centre Ajman